CyanSalt/roughness/docs/components/list.md

   </template>
   <template #body:items:description>

-  Item keys.
-Recommended to use all lowercase letters and hyphens and underscores.
+  Item keys or data.
+Recommended to use all lowercase letters and hyphens and underscores as keys.

-  When specified as number, integer strings of `1...n` will be generated as values.
+  When specified as number, integer strings of `1...n` will be generated as keys.

   </template>